Olney Central College

 - A community college that has been making a difference in southeastern Illinois since 1963.
 OCC offers several two-year baccalaureate-oriented transfer degrees and more than 25 two-year technical degrees and certificates.
 Most degree programs are offered in both day and evening format and several courses are offered in an online format.
 On-campus students have an added opportunity to participate in inter-collegiate sports, music, band, several choirs, and various theater productions.
 The beautiful 100-plus acre campus is located adjacent to Illinois Route 130 in the northwestern section of Olney, Illinois.

-- The teacher population of 59 teachers has stayed relatively flat over five years.
+The teacher population of 101 teachers has grown by 17% over five years.

 |Olney Central College||(IL) Community College Avg.|